The Royal Crescent Hotel occupies Bath’s most elegant address and the newly refurbished Montagu’…

 Our Inspector's view

 The Royal Crescent Hotel is set in several houses in Bath's famous Royal Crescent and is one of the country's most interesting and historic places to stay.
 Bedrooms offer a range of suites and sizes, all with individual style and character; many have views across the city, and all are most comfortably appointed.
 Public rooms make the most of the character of the houses and are styled in keeping with the elegance of the period.
 The hotel has a superb spa and range of leisure facilities, as well as a number of meeting rooms and private dining venues.
-There's also an acre of hidden gardens, which are home to three rescue hedgehogs.
+There's also an acre of hidden gardens, home to some rescue hedgehogs.
 The Montagu Bar and Dower House Restaurant offer contemporary dining and are not to be missed.
 Ingredients are sourced locally where possible.

 Features